happystep/happystep/README.md

 ## Projects & Labs

-Outside of my primary role, I build software projects through **HappyStep Labs** — a small independent software lab focused on **web, mobile, and data-driven systems**.
+Outside of my primary role, I build software projects through **HappyStep Labs** — a technical sandbox and consultancy focused on evolving the way organizations think about data platforms..

 ---